-- ½ cup mexican sour cream (or any other cream you prefer)
+- ½ cup Mexican crema (or any other cream you prefer)

 - 1 ½ cups iceberg lettuce (chopped)

-- Cook chicken with water, garlic, onion, bay leaves, oregano, thyme and salt.
-Strain the broth and set aside.
+- Cook chicken with water, garlic, onion, bay leaves, oregano, thyme, and salt.
+Strain the stock and set it aside.

-- Allow the chicken to cool down, then shred it and seat aside.
+- Allow the chicken to cool down, then shred it, cover it, and seat it aside.

 Make the enchilada sauce

-- Place them in a bowl and add hot water to cover the chiles very well.
-Allow to soak for 10 minutes.
+- Place chilies in a bowl and add hot water to cover them.
+Allow soaking for 10 minutes.

 Make the veggies topping